readyready15728/misc/awakemud-notes.md

 * Marty Jameson of Jameson's Garage in West Tacoma practices ground vehicle repair skills.
 Additionally the garage itself sells various vehicle parts, vehicle workshops and vehicle toolkits.
+* Racespec Performance Workshop also sells vehicle toolkits and workshops.
 * The dark alley in between Jameson's Garage and Scalpel's Chop Shop (sells and installs cyberware) in West Tacoma has some interesting secrets including a medical supplies store (inserting the word "sells" so I can find this entry